Insight Exchange resources are designed to be free for anyone to ensure cost is no barrier to access.

 In this section you will find:

 Videos – of Insight Exchange events including Creating Conversations events and masterclasses featuring Dr Linda Coates and Dr Allan Wade from the Centre for Response-Based Practice, Canada.
-You are welcome to use this material with attribution in your own context, following our guidelines for use.

 Distribution sponsors – Information on how to become a distribution sponsor of three Insight Exchange resources (Follow My Lead, My Safety Kit and My Dignity) and examples of organisations who have become distribution sponsors